-You should inquire about attorney's fees as well and figure out what your attorney is planning on charging you for your case.
+You should inquire about attorney's fees and figure out what your attorney is planning on charging you for your case.
 Most family law attorneys that I know charge an up-front retainer (down payment) for their services as well as a monthly payment throughout your case as long as it is active.

 Trouble finding an attorney you can afford?

-As it happens with a divorce, money becomes tight and sometimes you don't have enough to go around and hire an attorney.
+As it happens with a divorce, money becomes tight, and sometimes you don't have enough to go around and hire an attorney.
 This can be especially true if your spouse has already eaten up a large chunk of your bank account by hiring an attorney of their own.

-If this situation sounds familiar to you, instead of panicking you should read our blog post tomorrow on this very subject.
+If this situation sounds familiar to you, instead of panicking, you should read our blog post tomorrow on this very subject.
 We will aim to provide you with some helpful tips that will hopefully make you feel better about your situation.

 Questions about hiring an attorney?
 Contact the Law Office of Bryan Fagan, PLLC